 - The smart contracts platform offers complete transparency and high-end security.
 Also, it restricts tampering of the data and allows the two parties to track the transaction.
 The identities of the parties involved, however, remain confidential.

-Smart contracts examples are common in industries like property rights, intellectual property, banking and insurance, legal services, e-government, crowdfundingCrowdfundingCrowdfunding is a method through which the business can raise capital from many individuals beyond friends, family, relatives, and customers by posting the project details on the websites and other social media platforms.
-It does not involve banks and any other financial institutions., etc. To understand the concept better, let us consider the examples below:
+Smart contracts examples are common in industries like property rights, intellectual property, banking and insurance, legal services, e-government, crowdfundingCrowdfundingCrowdfunding refers to how the business can raise capital from many individuals beyond friends, family, relatives, and customers by posting the project details on websites and other social media platforms. , etc. To understand the concept better, let us consider the examples below: